This Feel-Good Sunscreen Passes The Vibe Check

 Advertisement

 If the touching story behind the brand hasn't already got you hooked, then allow the amazing formulas themselves to do all the talking.
-Below, join me as I review the brand's SPF 30 Non-Aerosol Spray and SPF 30 Lotion.
+Below, join me as I review the brand's two offerings: the SPF 30 Non-Aerosol Spray and SPF 30 Lotion.

 For most of my adult life, I've been Team Lotion when it comes to body sunscreen.
 I'm notoriously paranoid about ensuring adequate coverage for face and body, and a lotion gives me the peace of mind I crave.
-(Mists, in comparison, seem dangerously sheer!!!)
-Bask's non-aerosol spray differs from many other ones on the market that use chemical propellants like propane to dispense the product.
-The mist is clear, sheer, and dries down with an invisible finish.
+Mists, in comparison, seem dangerously sheer — and if I hadn't tested Bask’s spray out and about in the bright Miami sun, I'd be skeptical if I was actually wearing sunscreen, that's how sheer the texture is.
+The mist is clear and dries down with an invisible finish, without leaving any residual product (or the feeling of it) on the skin.
+I have the type of skin that tans very easily and rarely burns, so I love this mist for quickly applying everyday.
 One thing to note is that there is a noticeable coconutty scent to the product; I personally don't mind it – if anything I'm here for the beachy energy — but if you're sensitive to fragrance, it's something to keep in mind.

-If I hadn't tested it out and about in Miami, I'd be skeptical if I was actually wearing sunscreen — that's how sheer it is in texture.
-I have the type of skin that tans very easily and rarely burns, so I love this mist for quickly applying everyday.
+Happily, Bask's non-aerosol spray differs from many other ones on the market that use chemical propellants like propane to dispense the product.
 It's also reef-safe (which is a must for me), so that's also important for getting my stamp of approval.

 Next up on my Bask sunscreen tour was the SPF 30 lotion.
 Right off the bat, I knew this wasn't your average SPF.
 The texture itself wasn't like a runny liquid, but had a cushiony, gel-cream texture that I was honestly obsessed with instantly.
 The lotion didn't just sit on top of my skin; it melted in with a luminous, dewy finish without the hint of a ghostly white cast.
 (It's currently sold out on Bask's website but you can still buy at at Anthropologie.)